 Also tourism is becoming increasingly important as an economic factor.
 Zurich has many attractions and sights, most of them in the well-preserved old town, such as the Romanesque Grossmünster church and the Fraumünster church with the world-famous stained glass choir windows by Marc Chagall.

 Throughout its history, Zurich has always been an important center of art and culture, often shaped by artists and political refugees who found their home or a place of refuge in the city, including Richard Wagner, Lenin, Bakunin, James Joyce, Thomas Mann, Bertolt Brecht, Max Frisch and Albert Einstein.
 At Spiegelgasse one can still find the ›Cabaret Voltaire‹, the birthplace of Dadaism.
 Zurich has a renowned opera and theater, and is home to more than fifty museums and more than a hundred galleries.
-The diverse cultural life of Zurich also includes the clubs in the trendy Langstrasse quarter in Zurich-West and the Street Parade (the world's largest technoparade) every year in August.
+The diverse cultural life of Zurich also includes the clubs in Zurich-West and the Street Parade (the world's largest technoparade) every year in August.

 Annual gay highlights in Zurich are the gay & lesbian film festival Pink Apple in spring, the culture festival Warmer Mai, Zurich Gay Pride in June, the Lake Zurich crossing in summer, the White Party in May and the Black Party in November.